 Method Why is it used?
 What are the benefits?
 What are the drawbacks?
 What are the resource implications?
 What documents will we consult on using this method?
-1 levels of interaction with hard-to-reach groups Press release Good practice Publicise and seek formal responses to a consultation exercise Editorial coverage provides an opportunity to present and explain complex issues in a balanced way Can result in radio and/or television coverage at no cost No cost Good working relationship between the Council's Communications Team and editorial staff in local media No guarantee of coverage or placement Articles may appear late - i.e. 'after the event' The good working relationship between the Council and the local press is slowly being eroded as newspapers continue to centralise their operations and lose local knowledge / interest Newspapers increasingly cutting back on local reporters Staff time preparation of article issuing through Communications Team Financial costs none DPDs SPDs SCI LDS AMR Evidence base documents Letters to the local press Good practice Provides an opportunity to help overcome misconceptions, providing an explanation of complex issues in a balanced way No cost Can stimulate debate and invite comments / representations Can lead to 'tit-for-tat' type communication No guarantee of publication Staff time preparation of letter issuing through Communications Team Financial costs none Only considered when a particular issue of concern becomes apparent
+1 in a newspaper article Opportunity for increased levels of interaction with hard-to-reach groups Planning applications Press release Good practice Publicise and seek formal responses to a consultation exercise Editorial coverage provides an opportunity to present and explain complex issues in a balanced way Can result in radio and/or television coverage at no cost No cost Good working relationship between the Council's Communications Team and editorial staff in local media No guarantee of coverage or placement Articles may appear late - i.e. 'after the event' The good working relationship between the Council and the local press is slowly being eroded as newspapers continue to centralise their operations and lose local knowledge / interest Newspapers increasingly cutting back on local reporters Staff time preparation of article issuing through Communications Team Financial costs none DPDs SPDs SCI LDS AMR Evidence base documents Responses on 'Letters Page' of the local press Good practice Provides an opportunity to help overcome misconceptions, providing an explanation of complex issues in a balanced way No cost Can stimulate debate and invite comments / representations Can lead to 'tit-for-tat' type communication No guarantee of publication Staff time preparation of letter issuing through Communications Team Financial costs none Only considered when a particular issue of concern becomes apparent